rherrajan/plant-analyzer/frontend/metalsmith/markdown/index.md

 ---
-title: Home
+title: Analyzer
-layout: default.hbs
+layout: analyzer.hbs
+description: Upload a picture of a plant you don't know and get its name 123
 menu-order: 1
 ---

-# Homepage
+# Plant Analyser

-TODO: add content here